MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 ## Before you start

-Your lab environment must include the following resources: Python 3.11 or later, Git 2.48 or later, .NET SDK 8.0 or later, Visual Studio Code with the C# Dev Kit and GitHub Copilot Chat extensions, the uv package manager, and access to a GitHub account with GitHub Copilot enabled.
+Your lab environment must include the following resources: Git 2.48 or later, .NET SDK 8.0 or later, Visual Studio Code with the C# Dev Kit and GitHub Copilot Chat extensions, SQL Server 2019 LocalDB, Python 3.11 or later, the uv package manager, and access to a GitHub account with GitHub Copilot enabled.

 If you're using a local PC as a lab environment for this exercise: